-An issuer that has been subject to another CTO within the 12-month period before the date of the current CTO should provide a detailed explanation in its application of the reasons for the repeated defaults.
+An issuer that has been subject to another CTO within the 12-month period before the date of the current CTO should provide a detailed explanation in its application of the reasons for the multiple defaults.

-In addition, we may request that the issuer provide an action plan that includes specific policies and procedures that the issuer will follow to ensure compliance with continuous disclosure requirements.
+In addition, we may request that the issuer provide to us information relating to disclosure controls and procedures that the issuer applies to ensure compliance with continuous disclosure requirements.